rsocket/rsocket/Protocol.md

 A client assumes a SETUP is accepted if it receives a response to a request, a LEASE frame, or if it sees a REQUEST type.

-A client assumes a SETUP is rejected if it receives a SETUP_ERROR.
+A client assumes a SETUP is rejected if it receives an ERROR.

 Until connection establishment is complete, a Requester MUST NOT send any Request frames.